Iswana-O/Flu-Shot-Learning-Predict-H1N1-and-Seasonal-Flu-Vaccines/README.md

 ![](/images/rf%20confusion.png)

 ![](/images/rf%20roc.png)

-he model's accuracy for the h1n1_vaccine target is quite high at 83.86%.
+The model's accuracy for the h1n1_vaccine target is quite high at 83.86%.
 For predicting individuals who did not receive the H1N1 vaccine (Class 0), the model performs exceptionally well with a high precision, recall, and F1-score.
 For predicting individuals who received the H1N1 vaccine (Class 1), while the precision is decent, the recall is relatively low, indicating that there are a significant number of false negatives (individuals who received the vaccine but were predicted as not receiving it).
 This is evident from the F1-score of 53% for Class 1, indicating that there's a balance to be achieved between precision and recall for this class.

 ## Final Model (Gradient Booster Classifier)
 ![](/images/gb%20confusion.png)

 ![](/images/gb%20roc.png)

 For H1N1 Flu predictions, the model performs relatively well with an accuracy of 84%.
 It performs better at identifying true negatives than true positives.

 For Seasonal Flu, the model has a lower overall accuracy of 63%.
 The model is very good at identifying negatives (high recall for class 0) but struggles significantly with identifying true positives (low recall for class 1).